 Be prepared to perform these steps periodically.
 The optimization process is a circle, and once you enter it, there is no going out, if you want to stay current and continually look for ways to maximise revenue and minimise costs.

-In case you don’t fully understand the mechanism, here is a visual representation of the full process of optimization.
 Keep on reading to be able to go through the process of your eCommerce marketing strategy optimization without any hiccups or setbacks.